EduID-Mobile/ldap-oidc-provider/README.md

 [ProxyPass](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#proxypass)
 configuration that points to the configured port on the installation server.

-The SSL termination removes a bit load from nodejs.
+The SSL termination removes a bit load from node.
 It is important to inform the service that it runs behind an ssl termination, so it can set the URLs correctly.
 It is configured as following: